 This often happens when they are overworked during rainy days.
 Could be also because of an on and off usage of it.
 Don’t worry, it does not cost much and you can do the job yourself.
 You can also clean your windshield in the inside and on the outside.
 Remember visibility is vital for safe driving.

 Change your cabin air filter.

 A cabin air filter makes sure that no dust, smog, pollen, mold spores or pollutants enter its heating ventilation and air conditioning or HVAC.
-It also dehumidify the air that enters the cabin.
 If your air filter is muddy then your engine will have to work double time, have higher emissions, needs more fuel, and the engine can lose its power.
-It could also affect the performance of you’re A/C system.
+It could also affect the performance of your A/C system.

 LOOK FOR A DEPENDABLE BODY SHOP FOR YOUR CAR